 - (2) hooks to hang the buckets of chalk.
-Be sure they are not too pointy or come out too far because they will be near your tinysidekick’s faces.
+Be sure they’re not too pointy or come out too far because you don’t want your kids to get poked.

-Our fence measures 8 feet from one post to the next which is why we are making an 8 foot chalkboard.
+Our fence measures 8 feet from one post to the next which is why we’re making an 8 foot chalkboard.
 If you have more or less space between your posts you may want to make your chalkboard longer or shorter accordingly.

 Step 1: Measure and mark 12 inches from the 3 foot edge of each piece of backer board.
-(You will be cutting 1 foot off of each piece of 5×3 backer boards to make 4×3 pieces if you are making an 8 foot chalkboard.)
+(You’ll be cutting 1 foot off of each piece of 5×3 backer boards to make 4×3 pieces if you’re making an 8 foot chalkboard.)

 Step 2: Draw a straight line 12 inches in from the short edge using the marks you just made.

-Step 3: Score many times along the line with a utility knife until you get a pretty deep grove.
+Step 3: Score many times along the line with a utility knife until you get a pretty deep groove.

 Step 4: Place a piece of the frame board under the board with the edge along the line you just scored and apply pressure until the board breaks along the line.
-If it is not breaking you will need to score the board some more to make the grove deeper.
+If it is not breaking you’ll need to score the board some more to make the groove deeper.